Mohmed0112/Bubble-Bot/README.md

-# Bubble-Bot
+# Supabot
-A Rocket League AI Bot
+A hard-coded Rocket League bot built on the RLBot framework written in python.